openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 Set `pin` to your selected PIN of your Apple or Android installed MercedesMe App.
 Parameter is *not required*.
-Note `pin` is needed for some commands which are critical for Car and especially **personal saftey**.
+Note `pin` is needed for some commands which are critical for Car and especially **personal safety**.
 E.g. closing windows needs to ensure no obstacles are in the way!
 Commands protected by PIN